 Later on came ANOTHER RS-1S, seemingly an internationally-targeted release along the same lines of the 152-in-1 RS-1.
 Originally, this one came in either blue with a silver faceplate, or white with a silver, gold or rose gold one.

-Later, this was rebadged as "ES-9S", presumably related to the "ES-8" number originally printed on the box of the 152-in-1 RS-1; but that change was reverted for later versions, whereas here the change was only made for later versions... which is odd.
+Later, this was rebadged as "ES-9S", presumably the original manufacturer's designation, following from the "ES-8" number found on the original patent and early prints of the 152-in-1 RS-1 box.
+But while the RS-to-ES change was reverted for later versions of the RS-1 box, which continues to be sold as "RS-1" today, here the change was only made for later versions, strangely enough.
+In any case, it serves to create some distance between this updated unit and Renshun's earlier version... which may have been the intent.
 The ES-9S version also came with the addition of some new colour schemes: all red with white buttons, all red with white buttons, and red with red buttons and a black faceplate.

 The packaging of this new RS-1S and/or ES-9S bears the "Family Pocket" name, probably placing it as being made after the Family Pocket 638-in-1 console, whose branding spread across various other consoles after its release.
 It's also described as being "classic & empire retro" - remember that Empire Retro Handheld version from earlier?
 It seems like the manufacturers took this and slapped it on subsequent consoles as a generic marketing phrase, without actually clocking that it was referring to their client's brand name.
 Also, much like the CoolBoy RS-1S packaging, this box appears to show a unit in an old RS-1 colour scheme, and not one of the actual 1S ones.